Radley College: History

 Radley was founded in 1847 by William Sewell (1804–79) and Robert Corbet Singleton (1810–81).
 The first pupil was Samuel Reynolds, who in 1897 wrote his reminiscences of school life.

 The school was originally housed in Radley Hall, now known as "Mansion".
 Radley Hall was built in the 1720s for the Stonehouse family.
 Later in the 18th century the estate passed to the Bowyer family, who commissioned Capability Brown to re-design the grounds.
-After the school was founded, extensive building work took place, beginning with Chapel (replaced by the current building in 1895), F Social and Octagon (the earliest living accommodation for the boys), Clock Tower, and in 1910 the dining hall (Hall).
+After the school was founded, extensive building work took place, beginning with the Chapel (replaced by the current building in 1895), F Social and Octagon (the earliest living accommodation for the boys), Clock Tower, and in 1910 the dining hall (Hall).
 Building work has continued throughout the 20th and 21st centuries, with three new Socials, a weights-room/gym, a rowing tank, a theatre, and a real tennis court being completed since 2006.
 The Science Block was also expanded and refurbished in 2019.
 The grounds include a lake, a golf course and woodland.

 On 31 August 2017, The Daily Telegraph reported that a whistleblower had suggested that teachers had helped their students in an art GCSE exam.
 Investigations by the exam board found no fault beyond a minor technical breach of exam regulations.
 Radley College issued a statement expressing full support for staff and procedures both within the art department and across the school.

 On 6 July 2018, pupils hired a plane to tow a banner reading "Make Radley Great Again" over the school, reportedly in response to changes to the school branding and staff during John Moule's time as warden.